Greece Energy Information

 Interactive Chart Greece Natural Gas Domestic Consumption

-Lignite consumption reached an all-time high in 2004 (72 Mt); it stood at 37 Mt in 2017.
-Nearly all the lignite consumption is used by the electricity sector (99%) and the current decrease is explained by the drop in demand.
+Lignite consumption reached an all-time high in 2004 (72 Mt) and has been falling since then to 27 Mt in 2019.
+Nearly all the lignite consumption is used by the electricity sector and the current decrease in coal demand is explained by changes in the power mix (rising gas-fired and renewable generation).

 Graph: COAL CONSUMPTION (Mt)